 A cover page for a resume is a one-page letter that explains why you’re qualified for your target job, and that you’d like to interview for the role.
-Also known as a cover letter or a cover sheet for a resume, a resume cover page includes 3–4 paragraphs (250-400 words), and sometimes uses a bulleted list to highlight achievements not mentioned in your resume.
+Also known as a cover letter or a cover sheet for a resume, a resume cover page includes 3–4 paragraphs (250-400 words) and sometimes uses a bulleted list to highlight achievements not mentioned in your resume.

-You should make a different cover page for every job you apply to.
+If you’re unsure about how to start, get inspired by looking at a professional cover letter sample first, and remember to make a different cover page for every job you apply to.
 Here’s how:

 How to make a cover page for a resume

 Follow these eight steps to write a resume cover page that convinces hiring managers to read your resume and then call you in for an interview: